-The mesh upholstery used on the Ergohuman ME7ERG is a leggett and platt product.
+The mesh upholstery used on the Ergohuman ME7ERG is a Leggett and Platt product.
 It is considered high-end and very similar to the material found on the Aeron chair.
-From a durability standpoint it does a good job maintaining it’s original form, only sagging slightly over time.
+From a durability standpoint, it does a good job maintaining it’s original form, only sagging slightly over time.

 Unfortunately, I am not that impressed with how the mesh feels when you sit in it.
-After you put your fully body weight on the seat it doesn’t have as consistent of support as a padded, upholstered seat.
+After you put your full body weight on the seat it doesn’t have as consistent of support as a padded, upholstered seat.
 Your weight tends to go to the middle of the seat and if you slouch in the chair it can start to flex into your tailbone.

 The mesh may feel good at first, especially if you are new to the Ergohuman series.
 However, over time I found that I developed soreness in my tailbone.
 Originally it took me about three months for this to start being an issue.
 After that I found that the pain would come back almost instantly when seated in the ME7ERG.
 Switching to the padded leather seat was all I needed to get over the pain that originated from the mesh upholstery.